google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 • plus a Window Sheet from Stampin' Up! or other sheet of acetate or clear, smooth plastic.

 • I also used my brayer to make my card.
-I used the retired Wild About You stamp set and the Occasional Greetings stamp set (also retired) from Stampin' Up! to make my card.
+I used the retired Wild About You stamp set and the Occasional Greetings stamp set (also retired) from Stampin' Up! to make my card, but you can choose your omages to suit your own card.
+The technique will still work for other images and ink colours.

-Click on the catalogue in the side bar to find all supplies still available to Australian readers.
+Click on my SusanSalutations online store link to find all supplies still available to Australian readers.

 How to Make a Reflections Card: